hsztul/satchel/docs/prd.md

 ## 1. Overview

-The proposed app is a collaborative platform designed to help users, particularly startup co-founders, collect, organize, and explore articles, companies, and ideas to generate insights and connections using Large Language Models (LLMs).
+The proposed app, Satchel, is a collaborative platform designed to help users, particularly startup co-founders, collect, organize, and explore articles, companies, and ideas to generate insights and connections using Large Language Models (LLMs).
 It addresses the challenge of storing and connecting diverse pieces of information and fosters an environment where "no idea is too crazy" and users are encouraged to "think bigger."

 ---